I love to write. For me, writing is a special place where I feel good and happy.

 5) Release early, release often.

-When I started out at Usersnap, my biggest fear was to be criticized over something I published.
+When I started out at Usersnap, my biggest fear was to be criticized for something I published.
 And that thought hindered me in my writing as I was afraid of the first bad comment on my post.

 Over time, the agile approach of releasing early and often started to fascinate me.
 I forced myself to “ship” everything I wrote earlier and earlier.